kvbc/char/README.md

 # Timeline

-Currently I'm working on the file system for Char.
-Most specificly

 - [x] `v1` - The first version of Char
   - [x] `v1.0` - the base release
     - [x] `v1.0.1` - syntactic sugar